 The tasks of the CGLPL

-The “contrôleur général” can visit at any time, for sale all over France, medicine each place where people are deprived of liberty: prisons, hospitals where people stay without their consent, places of custody or customs detention, centers for detention of foreigners, and vehicles which are used to transport people deprived of freedom.
+The “contrôleur général” can visit at any time, each place where people are deprived of liberty: prisons, hospitals where people stay without their consent, places of custody or customs detention, centers for detention of foreigners, and vehicles which are used to transport people deprived of freedom.

 Central tasks: taking care of the respect of fundamental rights